Albert Goodwin (historian)

 Albert Goodwin (2 August 1906 – 22 September 1995) was a Fellow of Jesus College, Oxford (where he had previously been a student) and later Professor of Modern History in the University of Manchester.
 In his book of the same name, he presented his liberal interpretation of the French Revolution as 'a merciless conflict between aristocracy and democracy' caused by the refusal of Louis XVI to accept the role of a constitutional monarch.

 Life and career

 Goodwin was born in Sheffield and educated at King Edward VII School, winning a scholarship to Jesus College, Oxford in 1924.
 After completing his studies he became a Laming Travelling Fellow of Queen's College, Oxford which enabled him to pursue graduate studies at the Sorbonne in Paris in 1928–1929.
-His first teaching post was as Assistant Lecturer in European History at Liverpool University from 1929 through 1931.
-He left that position to join the staff of Jesus College, Oxford where he held a variety of posts from 1931 through 1939, including Junior Dean, Librarian, and Dean of Degrees.
+His first teaching post was as Assistant Lecturer in European History at Liverpool University from 1929 until 1931.
+He left that position to join the staff of Jesus College, Oxford where he held a variety of posts from 1931 to 1939, including Junior Dean, Librarian, and Dean of Degrees.